signum-network/CIPs/SIP/sip-48.md

 The auto-renewal can be created with the current create subscription transaction, but to make it more seamless for the user and developer a new API call should be introduced with the following fix parameters:

-- **receiver** is equal the staking contract
+- **receiver** is equal the fixed receiver account
 - **frequency** is equal 1 year in seconds
 - **amount** is equal 70 Signa
-- **alias** should be set with the aliasId to renewal - with this attribute the SIP-44 message will be created
+- **alias** should be set with the aliasId to renewal - with this attribute the attachment will be created.

 The transaction created with this call is still the same as the standard subscription creation.